openmfe/website/src/pages/development/localisation.md

 layout: main
 title: Microfrontend Localisation
 priority: 30
 summary: Creating multilingual software is not as easy as it might seem, especially in a modular architecture.
 This article shows how to localise a modular UI component (such as a microfrontend).
 You will learn about message catalogs, contexts, plurals, date formats and localised layout as well as a lot about human language in general.
-By the way, this also works just as well on the backend.
 ---

+In this article, we’re going to have a look at localisation of frontends using the [`@lxg/l10n` library](https://github.com/lxg/l10n).
+In a nutshell, localisation in this context means that the user interface is understood by people in their native languages.

+When it comes to software translations, a naive approach might be to create a one-to-one mapping of words and phrases.But there’s much more complexity to it:

+- One word in a language often maps to several words in another one, depending on the context.
+- Plurals in many languages underly complex rules, and there are exceptions.
+- Many languages have more than two plural forms.
+- The structure of sentences is different across languages, so placeholders/variables are contextual.

+It’s worth noting that localisation goes far beyond translation; it also covers technical and cultural aspects which are not in scope of this article.
+Also note that all of this works on the backend as well.

-## The Demo
+## A Quick Demo

-The following table shows different use cases for localised messages.
+Let’s have a look at some use cases for localised messages in the following table.
 The language can be toggled by clicking the `DE` and `EN` buttons.

 <div class="l10n-demo">
     <l10n-demo lang="en-GB"></l10n-demo>